RENCI-NRIG/nodeagent2/README.md

 ## Developing new plugins

 ### Dependencies
 Developing new plugins is straightforward.
-Each new plugin must implement a class following the [Plugin interface] (nodeagent2/agentlib/src/main/java/orca/nodeagent2/agentlib/Plugin.java)  in the  orca.node-agent2.agentlib Maven artifact:
+Each new plugin must implement a class following the [Plugin interface](agentlib/src/main/java/orca/nodeagent2/agentlib/Plugin.java)  in the  orca.node-agent2.agentlib Maven artifact:
 ```
 <dependency>
   <groupId>orca.node-agent2</groupId>